waku-org/pm/requirements/codex.md

 ## Publish Large Messages - Uploader is online

 To be used for messages archival in Chat SDK, Qaku, opchan, etc.
+It assumes that a special user (admin) regularly bundles messages and pushes them to an external system.
+It then pushes the CID (or any other reference to retrieve the bundle) over Waku.

+New users retrieve and listen to new messages using Waku.
+Thanks to SDS, they learn whether they miss messages, and if so, can proceed with retrieval from the latest bundle.

+(clearly, spec is needed).

 ### Functionality